Ashu2osh0112/Boredom-Breaker/README.md

-⭐ Boredom Breaker
+# ⭐ Boredom Breaker

 Boredom Breaker is a small Streamlit web app that shows fun random activities.
 It uses the Bored API to fetch a new activity every time you click the button.

-🚀 Features
+---

-Shows a random activity on page load
+## 🚀 Features

-Click New Activity to get a fresh idea
+- Shows a random activity on page load

-Colorful rainbow border for a fun look
+- Click **New Activity** to get a fresh idea

-Simple and clean UI
+- Colorful rainbow border for a fun look

-Uses Streamlit + Python
+- Simple and clean UI

-🛠️ How It Works
+- Uses Streamlit + Python

-data.py calls the Bored API and returns an activity
+---

-app.py displays the activity in a styled box
+## 🛠️ How It Works

-session_state keeps the activity stable until the button is clicked
+- `data.py` calls the Bored API and returns an activity

-▶️ Run the App
+- `app.py` displays the activity in a styled box

-Install Streamlit:
+- `session_state` keeps the activity stable until the button is clicked

-pip install streamlit
+---

-Run the app:
+## ▶️ Run the App

-streamlit run app.py
+### Install Streamlit:

 📌 Files